konstantinsteinmiller/zora/README.md

 - Character controller with First and Third person view
 - Character can look behind
 - AI with pathfinding and collision
+- AI can detect enemy threat and hide behind obstacles to prevent getting hit
 - Physics/Collision with rapier.js
 - Spells and moving Particle effects
 - UI for health, mana, endurance and enemy health